 Do you smell woo hoo in that?
 What difference would a mere 8Hz make?
 After all, it’s barely audible; a mere 1/6th of a tone.

-Plenty, according to some.
-It’s become one of those internet true believers’ issues.
+Plenty, according to some (especially the wingnut population on YouTube, always eager to jump on whatever pseudoscience bandwagon is in the parade).
+It’s become one of those internet True Believers’ issues.
 But is it real or just hogwash?
 Objective reality or merely subjective?
 Let’s start with a little history and some science (and not the woo hoo Mother Nature stuff…).

 A440 means that the middle A (A above middle C, or A4) is tuned to produce a note at the frequency 440Hz.
 One Hertz or 1Hz is one cycle per second.
 Your typical North American electrical current is 60Hz.
 The range of human hearing is roughly 20Hz to 20KHz (20,000Hz), but we are most sensitive in the range between 1K and 4KHz (some reports say 2-5KHz) – much higher than either A432 or A440.

 Stop calling it the sharing economy.
 It’s an oxymoron, like ‘creation science’ or ‘sustainable capitalism.’
 It’s not collaborative: it’s the new indentured servant economy.
 If you believe these corporations are all about sharing and collaboration, then you’re mightily gullible.
 You’ve been had.